E nā makamaka aloha

 HE WAHI PANA ‘O KŌ‘ELE MA LĀNA‘I (KŌ‘ELE, IS ONE OF THE STORIED AND SACRED PLACES OF LĀNA‘I)

-On March 28, 2025, a public hearing of the Maui County Council (Bill 3, FD1 2025) will be held as the County has been asked to decide the fate of the last two historic ranch homes at Kō‘ele, Lāna‘i.
+On March 28, 2025, a public hearing of the Maui County Council (Bill 3, FD1 2025) was held as the County was been asked to decide the fate of the last two historic ranch homes at Kō‘ele, Lāna‘i.
 Even though much of the cultural landscape has been destroyed there is a rich history at Kō‘ele.
 The remaining Hawaiian Church and two ranch homes (originally built in 1899) are among the last physical manifestations of the kama‘āina presence and cultural attachment at Kō‘ele.
 While the cultural-historic landscape has been all but erased, the significance of place and the remaining features are a connection of generational Lāna‘i residents to their beloved home.
-The notes and photos/map below provide a glimpse into facets of the history of Kō‘ele.
+The notes and photos/map below provide viewers with a glimpse into facets of the history of Kō‘ele.

 The above annotated map depicts Kō‘ele as it was built out in 1938.
 For details on the features identified on the map, please click the link below to the narrative testimony we submitted to the Maui County Council.